-The muscular and athletic American Staffordshire terrier, sometimes referred to as a Staffie or an AmStaff, is a powerful breed of dog.
+The muscular and athletic American Staffordshire terrier, which is sometimes referred to as a Staffie or an AmStaff, is a powerful breed of dog.
 A type of pit bull – often confused with the much-feared pit bull terriers – Staffordshire terriers can be affectionate family pets and excellent companions.
-However, they are also extremely strong-willed, and are prone to displaying aggressive behavior toward both people and animals.
+However, they are also extraordinarily strong-willed and are prone to displaying aggressive behavior toward both people and animals.
 They have powerful jaws, and an American Staffordshire terrier bite can seriously wound victims.
-If you want to launch a dog bite lawsuit and are looking for the best dog bite attorneys, look no further than Bisnar Chase.
+If you want to launch a dog bite lawsuit and are looking for the best dog bite attorneys helping victims across California, look no further than Bisnar Chase.

-Within this article, you will find out everything you need to know about the AmStaff breed, including its violent history, typical temperament, and tendency to attack.
-We also give you all the information you need on dog bite liability laws, and how you should go about taking legal action if you have suffered a personal injury in an American Staffordshire terrier attack.
+This article will reveal everything you need to know about the AmStaff breed, including its violent history, typical temperament, and tendency to attack.
+We also give you all the information you need on dog bite liability laws and how you should go about taking legal action if you have suffered a personal injury in an American Staffordshire terrier attack.
 For those left injured by an aggressive dog, the dog bite lawyers of Bisnar Chase can help.

 History of the American Staffordshire Terrier

 The violent origins of the American Staffordshire Terrier can be traced back to England in the 18th and 19th centuries.
-Bulldogs and bull terriers were cross-bred by Brits to create a variety of ferocious new breeds which could be used in blood sports, as well as for hunting and herding.
-The newly-developed dogs had ultra-powerful bites and were trained to excel in grisly dog fighting pits.
-These origins are shared by pit bull terriers – one of the other breeds created in this process.
+Brits cross-bred Bulldogs and bull terriers to create a variety of ferocious new breeds which could be used in blood sports, as well as for hunting and herding.
+The newly-developed dogs had ultra-powerful bites and were trained to excel in grisly dogfighting pits.
+Pit bull terriers share these origins – one of the other breeds created in this process.

 While AmStaffs are no longer bred for fighting pit action, they can still display a volatile nature and have the capacity to launch deadly attacks.
 Once a popular and widely-admired dog, American Staffordshire terriers are now only the 83rd most-owned breed in the United States, according to the AKC’s latest figures.
 This lowly ranking is partly due to the AmStaff being banned in several states.